All Episodes

 laurenz guenther

-Yes, so um I became fascinated by the topics of what we call the rise of populism now.
+Yes, so I became fascinated by the topics of what we call the rise of populism now during the rise of the AFD in Germany, like a few years ago, maybe eight years ago or so.

-Um there was little research on that.
+There was little research on that.

-So I started this research, and then I analyzed um you know the attitudes and political positions of politicians and voters and found.
+So I started this research and then I analyzed the attitudes and political positions of politicians and voters and found that the particular false theory of populism is quite correct.

 ben harnwell

-Your analysis effectively shows that voters and mainstream politicians have long been broadly aligned on the economic issues, such as tax spending, public ownership, and what have you.
+Your analysis effectively shows that voters and mainstream politicians have long been broadly aligned on the economic issues such as tax spending, public ownership and what have you.

-But on the socio cultural issues such as immigration and criminal justice, there's a huge gap between the political parties and the various peoples around the world.
+But on the socio-cultural issues such as immigration and criminal justice, there's a huge gap between the political parties and the various peoples around the world.

 But that's not what's happening, is it?